sahil22-hub/Simple-Dictionary/README.md

 # Simple-Dictionary

 A simple command-line dictionary app built with Python.
-Allows users to look up word definitions, handle capitalization, and suggest close matches for misspelled words.
+Allows users to look up word definitions and suggest close matches for misspelled words.